DHTMLX/docs-suite/docs/treegrid/api/treegrid_removecellcss_method.md

 @signature: {'removeCellCss(row: string, col: string, css: string): void;'}

 @params:
-- row		string | number		the id of a row
+`row: string` - the id of a row
-- col		string | number		the id of a column
+`col: string` - the id of a column
-- css		string				the name of the CSS class
+`css: string` - the name of the CSS class

 @example:
 grid.removeCellCss("1", "b", "myCustomClass");